Statuses in Latin with translation. Quotes in Latin with translation

 Amor non est medicabilis herbis - there is no cure for love.

-Amor omnibus idem - everyone has the same love
+Amor omnibus idem - love is the same for everyone

-Amor sceleratus habendi - criminal passion for money-grubbing
+Amor sceleratus habendi - criminal passion for acquisitiveness

 Amorem canat aetas prima - let youth sing about love

-Amoris abundantia erga te - an excess of love for you
+Amoris abundantia erga te - excess of love for you

 A mensa et toro - from the table and the bed